potassco/benchmark-tool/docs/getting_started/conv/index.md

 option.
 By default all projects are selected.

 The `-m, --measures` option specifies which measures to include in the table (default: time:t,timeout:to;
 `-m all` selects all measures).
 Available measures depend on the [result parser] used during evaluation.
 Each measure can optionally include a formatting argument after a `:`.
 Currently, the supported formatting options are `t` and `to`.
 Both highlight best and worst values for float measures.
 Use `t` for most measures, and `to` for float measures representing booleans, such as `timeout`.

+The `--max-col-width` option can be used to set the maximum column with of the spreadsheet in terms of pixel.
+The default is 300.

 You can chose to export the instance data to a `.parquet` file using the `-e, --export` option.
 The name of the file will be the same as the specified output, i.e. `-o res.xlsx -e`